 PricewaterhouseCoopers LLP

 Chartered Accountants and Statutory Auditors

 Manchester Hardman Sq

 1 Hardman Square

 Manchester

 M3 3EB

-STRATEGIC REPORT FOR THE 15 MONTH PERIOD ENDED 30 JUNE 2022
+STRATEGIC REPORT FOR THE YEAR ENDING 30 JUNE 2023

-The Directors present the strategic report and the annual report and financial statements of the Group for the 15 month period ended 30 June 2022.
-The year end date of the Group has been adjusted to 30 June 2022 in order to align with the reporting date of the ultimate parent company, BeNext-Yumeshin Group Co.
-Due to this, the prior year numbers are not comparable due to covering the 12 month period to 31st March 2021.
+The Directors present the strategic report and the annual report and audited consolidated financial statements of the Group for the year ended 30 June 2023.
+The prior period numbers are not comparable due to covering the 15 month period to 30 June 2022.
+The year end date of the Group was adjusted to 30 June in 2022 in order to align with the reporting date of the ultimate parent company, Open Up Group Inc.